MicroAIInc/MicroAI-Security-and-Monitoring/docs/Packages.md

 3. Run the software from the Start Menu or Command Prompt.

-See [Launching MicroAI Security and Monitoring](./Launch-Instructions.md) for a detailed walkthrough.
+See [Launching MicroAI Security & Monitoring](./Launch-Instructions.md) for a detailed walkthrough.